tomverran/tagless-mocks/README.md

 This library is designed to make testing tagless final Scala programs easier by generating mock intepreters (i.e. mock trait implementations) for your algebras (i.e. traits)

+#### Planned Features

+- A version of Spy that gives you a WriterT somehow
+- Less code duplication
+- A build in Travis
+- Bintray release

 #### Spies

 A `Spy` in mocking parlence is an implementation that does nothing other than record that a particular function was called.